 Michigan Bankruptcy Exemptions

 Choosing an Exemption List in a Michigan Bankruptcy

-To help you make an informed choice, we've charted both the federal exemptions and the Michigan state exemptions and explain essential differences.
-You'll also find links that will take you to the Michigan statutes.
+To help you make an informed choice, we've charted the Michigan and federal exemption sets and explained key differences.
+You'll also find Michigan and federal exemption links you can use to review the exemption statutes.

+Michigan Bankruptcy Exemptions